Messenger RNA: Transcription

-Transcription is when RNA is copied from DNA.
+Transcription is when RNA is copied from DNA in the nucleus.
 During transcription, RNA polymerase makes a copy of a gene from the DNA to mRNA as needed.
 This process differs slightly in eukaryotes and prokaryotes.
 One notable difference is that prokaryotic RNA polymerase associates with DNA-processing enzymes during transcription so that processing can proceed during transcription.
 Therefore, this causes the new mRNA strand to become double stranded by producing a complementary strand known as the tRNA strand, which when combined are unable to form structures from base-pairing.
 Moreover, the template for mRNA is the complementary strand of tRNA, which is identical in sequence to the anticodon sequence that the DNA binds to.
 The short-lived, unprocessed or partially processed product is termed precursor mRNA, or pre-mRNA; once completely processed, it is termed mature mRNA.

+Uracil substitution for thymine

+mRNA uses uracil (U) instead of thymine (T) in DNA. uracil (U) is the complementary base to adenine (A) during transcription instead of thymine (T).
+Thus, when using a template strand of DNA to build RNA, thymine is replaced with uracil.
+This substitution allows the mRNA to carry the appropriate genetic information from DNA to the ribosome for translation.
+Regarding the natural history, uracil came first then thymine; evidence suggests that RNA came before DNA in evolution.
+The RNA World hypothesis proposes that life began with RNA molecules, before the emergence of DNA genomes and coded proteins.
+In DNA, the evolutionary substitution of thymine for uracil may have increased DNA stability and improved the efficiency of DNA replication.

 Eukaryotic pre-mRNA processing

 Processing of mRNA differs greatly among eukaryotes, bacteria, and archaea.
 Non-eukaryotic mRNA is, in essence, mature upon transcription and requires no processing, except in rare cases.
 Eukaryotic pre-mRNA, however, requires several processing steps before its transport to the cytoplasm and its translation by the ribosome.